 PRIVATE MEDICAL TREATMENT VISIT VISA

-The Private Medical Treatment Visit Visa is designed for non-EEA nationals who wish to come to the UK for the purpose of receiving private medical treatment.
+The Private Medical Treatment Visit Visa is designed for individuals who wish to come to the UK for the purpose of receiving private medical treatment.

 Requirements for a Private Medical Treatment Visit Visa

 In order to be granted a Private Medical Treatment Visit Visa, you will need to satisfy UK Visas and Immigration that you are a genuine visitor.
 This means that you:

 - Will leave the UK at the end of your visit;

 - Will not live in the UK for extended periods through frequent or successive visits, or make the UK your main home;

 - Are genuinely seeking entry for a purpose that is permitted by the visitor routes and will not undertake any prohibited activities;

 - Have sufficient funds to cover all reasonable costs in relation to your visit without working or accessing public funds

 - You must have arranged your private medical treatment before you travel to the UK;